News

 Key provisions of the draft rules include:

-- Sports Governance – Board Can Issue Model Regulations: The draft rules define the powers and functions of the Board, which will consist of a chairperson and two other members.
+• Sports Governance – Board Can Issue Model Regulations: The draft rules define the powers and functions of the Board, which comprises a chairperson and two other members.
 These include the authority to issue model guidelines or regulations on matters of sports governance.
 In addition to this, the Board, under the Act, is responsible for granting recognition and registration, suspension or cancellation of recognition, maintaining a register of national bodies, and conducting inquiries, among other functions.

 The draft rules also specify the conditions for being designated as a sportsperson of outstanding merit: the individual must be an Indian citizen, of sound mind, at least 25 years of age, and retired from active sports.
 In addition, they must not have participated in any competitive sporting event that leads to selection to represent a district, state, or the country for at least one year prior to the date of application.
 The rules further outline a tiered eligibility criterion for such sportspersons.

-- Election Rules: Another notable feature is the election rules, which apply to all elections in the national sports body.
+• Election Rules: Another notable feature is the election rules, which apply to all elections in the national sports body.
 Elections must generally take place at the annual general meeting, and where required, may also be held at a specially convened general meeting.
-It is specified that elections are to be conducted by secret ballot.
-The electoral officer appointed by the national body will be responsible for supervising the administrative process relating to the elections.
-Also, the election rules incorporate a model calendar according to which the elections are to be conducted.

-- Disqualifications: A person will be disqualified from being a member of the general body, or of any committee of a national body, and shall not be eligible to contest elections to the executive committee or athletes committee, if such person:
+• Disqualifications: A person will be disqualified from being a member of the general body or any committee of a national body, and shall not be eligible to contest elections to the executive committee or athletes committee if such person:

-- Committees to Comply with Guidelines: The bye-laws of national bodies must include provisions concerning the constitution, operation and procedures of an athletes committee, ethics committee, and dispute resolution committee, which have to be in compliance with the specified guidelines.
+• Committees to Comply with Guidelines: The bye-laws of national bodies must include provisions concerning the constitution, operation, and procedures of athletes’ committees, ethics committees, and dispute resolution committees, which must comply with the specified guidelines.

-- Tribunal Can Grant Injunctions: The Tribunal will have the power to pass interim orders, including granting injunctions or stay, after providing the parties concerned an opportunity of hearing, in respect of any proceedings under the Act.
+• Tribunal Can Grant Injunctions: The Tribunal has the authority to issue interim orders, including granting injunctions or stays, after providing the parties involved a chance to be heard, in relation to any proceedings under the Act.